 In many ways, repo represents an ideal use case for DLT: it's a market in which many bilateral transactions executed with manual processes create big operational costs and risks.
-"It's the perfect environment for a DLT solution in that distributed ledger technology solves almost all of these issues by creating a perfectly standardized approach that everyone can operate in," says Christian Rasmussen, Senior Advisor, Broadridge.
+"It's the perfect environment for a DLT solution in that distributed ledger technology solves almost all of these issues by creating a perfectly standardized approach that everyone can operate in," says Christian Rasmussen, Head of Group Treasury Investments and Execution, Americas, for UBS, one of the first users of the Broadridge DLR solution.

-Mark Wendland, COO, DRW
+MARK WENDLAND COO, DRW